csiu/coursework-stat545/homework/hw05-hygiene.md

 First and foremost, let `wealth1` be a measure of `gdpPercap` i.e. let countries with higher `gdpPercap` be considered wealthy.

-_Note: We will be working with the latest data i.e. from 2007_
+_Note: We will be working with the latest data i.e. from 2007._

-To visualize the distribution of wealth, let us plot each country's `gdpPercap`.
+To visualize the distribution of wealth, let us make a dot plot of each country's `wealth1` (aka `gdpPercap`).

 ```r